 On the way to Manchester, Saul grabs my copy of The Gates of Janus: Serial Killing and its Analysis by the Moors Murderer, Ian Brady.
 He spends the journey to Manchester sprawled across two seats with his hand down his jogging pants, transfixed by the book.

-Given how we’re on our way to Manchester, where Brady kidnapped his victims, I’m undecided whether I should add him to the list of people who lived a full life—from Sylvia Plath to Adolf Hitler—in my introductory poem-speech.
+Given how we’re on our way to Manchester, where Brady kidnapped his victims, I’m undecided whether I should add him to the list of people who lived a full life—from Sylvia Plath to Adolf Hitler—in my introductory poetry reading.
 Jonny Ray says it would be suicidal, I would get glassed.
-Saul taps me and shakes his head.
+Saul taps me and shakes his head, grinning.
 “Do it.”

 The band are in a rush over to the BBC when the bus packs up on them.
-They ran the battery down, and they can’t get it to start.
-Cabs are out of the question, so the eight of them spend twenty minutes pushing it up the hill and out of the parking bay while at the same time jumping in the side door before it stops.
+They ran the battery down playing I Need Drugs by Necro at full blast while the vehicle was stationary, and can’t get it to start.
+Cabs are out of the question, so eight Insecure Men spend twenty minutes pushing it up the hill and out of the parking bay while at the same time jumping in the side door before it stops.
 The tableau resembles Wacky Races—Dick Dastardly and Mutley and the Anthill Mob with synthesisers.